MY WIFE HAS ALL I WANT IN A WOMAN - FEMI ADEBAYO

 If you are an ardent Yoruba movie fan, Femi Adebayo shouldn't be strange to you , but for those of you who don't watch Nollywood movies, Femi Adebayo is the son of Adebayo Salami popularly known as Oga Bello.
-The lawyer and actor shares with us, how he came to lime light, a glimpse into his formative years as the son of a renowned actor, his marriage and host of other things.
+The lawyer and actor shares with Sunday Sun in this interview, how he came to lime light, a glimpse into his formative years as the son of a renowned actor, his marriage and host of other things.

 What have you been up to at present?